andycroll/andycroll.com/_posts/2016/2016-10-13-rails-naming-cringes.markdown

 This is simply naming something the same as a reserved word in Ruby or Rails: `request`, `action`, `require`, `display`, `type`.

 There are lots of examples, some will break, some will give you weird side effects.
-They tend to be quite generic, which is probably a sign you haven't probably thought about your naming enough.
+They tend to be quite generic, which is probably a sign you haven’t probably thought about your naming enough.

 ## Not changing “legacy” field names